Speech synthesis data preparation process

 Conclusion

-TTS data preparation is a multi‑step, complex process that involves audio processing, speaker diarization, and speech recognition, among other technical areas.
-With tools like Emilia‑Pipe and a well‑designed workflow, raw audio can be transformed into high‑quality TTS training datasets, laying the foundation for building natural and fluent speech synthesis systems.
+TTS data preparation is a multi‑step, complex process that spans audio processing, speaker diarization, and speech recognition, among other technical areas.
+With tools like Emilia‑Pipe and a well‑designed workflow, raw audio can be transformed into high‑quality TTS training datasets, laying a solid foundation for building natural and fluent speech synthesis systems.

 For teams aiming to develop TTS systems, it is advisable to allocate sufficient resources to the data‑preparation stage, as data quality directly determines the final model performance.